Misaligned gas acquisition as a formation pathway of S0 galaxies: Introduction

-Long-slit observations show that the phenomenon of gas-star counter-rotation is ubiquitous ($\sim$20\%) in S0s \citep{bertola_external_1992, kuijken_search_1996, kannappan_broad_2001}. \cite{katkov_kinematics_2015} study a sample of isolated S0s and show that $\sim$39\% of them display a visible counter-rotation.
-Based on the integral field spectroscopic (IFS) surveys, \cite{cappellari_atlas_2011} discover that the edge-on fast-rotators are generally S0s.
-Meanwhile, \cite{davis_atlas_2011} found that $36\pm5$ percent fast-rotating early-type galaxies show kinematic misalignments.
-However, there are very few statistical studies of misaligned fraction in S0s based on IFS survey due to the limited sample size.
-Thanks to the large sample ($\sim10,000$) of Mapping Nearby Galaxies at Apache Point Observatory (MaNGA) survey, we are able to estimate the fraction of galaxies with kinematic misalignment in different types of S0s based on the color-mass diagram for the first time.
+Long-slit spectral observations have revealed that the phenomenon of gas-star counter-rotation is ubiquitous ($\sim$20\%) in a small sample size ($<$70) of S0s \citep{bertola_external_1992, kuijken_search_1996, kannappan_broad_2001}. \cite{katkov_kinematics_2015} use the long-slit spectral observation from the Southern African Large Telescope to analyze a sample of S0s in isolated environment, finding that $\sim$39\%(=7/18) of them display a visible counter-rotation.
+Meanwhile, \cite{davis_atlas_2011} find out that $36\pm5$ percent of fast-rotating early-type galaxies in the $\text{ATLAS}^{\text{3D}}$ display gas-star kinematic misalignment.
+However, there are very few statistical studies of gas-star misalign fraction in S0s based on the integral field unit (IFU) survey due to the limited sample size.
+Thanks to the large IFU sample ($\sim$10,000) of MaNGA, we are able to study the gas-star kinematic misalignment fraction in S0s with different stellar population for the first time.
 The data analysis is displayed in Section \ref{section:data}.
-The comparisons of the properties between misaligned S0s and other S0s are in Section \ref{section:result}.
-We propose an important formation mechanism of S0 galaxies in Section \ref{section:discussion}.
+The comparison of the properties for misaligned S0s to other types of galaxies are in Section \ref{section:result}.
+We propose external misaligned gas acquisition as an efficient formation mechanism of S0 galaxies with global $\mathrm{D}_n4000<1.6$ in Section~\ref{section:discussion} and present our conclusions in Section~\ref{section:conclusion}.